 Graphical Summary of What We Do in CREATE

-We perform experimental and computational research on human locomotion by combining techniques from engineering, biomechanics, bio-signal analysis and neural control.
+We perform experimental and computational research on human locomotion by combining techniques and knowledge from engineering, biomechanics, bio-signal analysis, neuromotor control and clinical practice.
+Our interdisciplinary research is performed directly alongside clinical doctors — many of whom have offices within short walking distance of our lab — and in collaboration with other engineers and scientists.
 To study human movement we use state-of-the-art measurement equipment, including an infrared motion capture system, force-instrumented treadmill, portable respirometry system, ultrasound imaging and an electromyographic (muscle activity) measurement system.
-Research projects in our lab range from designing, building and testing assistive devices to developing new experimental approaches for assessing human mobility to performing computational simulations to better elucidate fundamental principles underlying locomotion.
-Our interdisciplinary research is performed in collaboration with both local and international engineering and clinical partners.
+Research projects in our lab range from designing, building and testing wearable assistive devices to developing new experimental approaches for assessing the biomechanics of human performance to conducting computational simulations to better elucidate fundamental principles underlying locomotion.

 Collaborative, inclusive, interdisciplinary, curiosity-driven, hard-working, superhero-enamored, supportive of risk/failure/success inside the lab and enjoying life outside the lab, and perhaps a little goofy at times…